leighton-digital/cloud-blocks/src/aspects/README.md

 const app = new App();
 const stack = new Stack(app, 'MyStack');

-// Define required tags for your organization const requiredTags = ['Environment', 'Owner', 'Project', 'CostCenter'];
+// Define required tags for your organisation const requiredTags = ['Environment', 'Owner', 'Project', 'CostCenter'];

 // Apply the aspect to enforce tagging policy